aaronparker/aaronparker.github.io/_posts/2008-06-22-fixing-explorers-security-warning-prompts.md

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/06/intranetzoneunc.png" border="0" alt="IntranetZoneUNC" width="304" height="321" />

 Oddly enough, if I map a network drive to a path with only a single period on that path, the detection process works correctly and the location is seen as Intranet.
-In the example here, I&#8217;m mapping a drive to the same location as the previous two screen shots, but via a DFS path - [\\dev.local\Public\Apps](file://\\dev.local\Public\Apps) that redirects to [\\dc.dev.local\Apps](file://\\dc.dev.local\Apps).
+In the example here, I'm mapping a drive to the same location as the previous two screen shots, but via a DFS path - [\\dev.local\Public\Apps](file://\\dev.local\Public\Apps) that redirects to [\\dc.dev.local\Apps](file://\\dc.dev.local\Apps).

 <img src="http://stealthpuppy.com/wp-content/uploads/2008/06/intranetzonedrive.png" border="0" alt="IntranetZoneDrive" width="304" height="321" />